-One of the those day dreams that many people have at some stage of their life, and especially after a visit, is of buying their own holiday home in historic France.
+One of those daydreams that many people have at some stage of their life, and especially after a visit, is of buying their own holiday home in historic France.
 With a lifestyle and culture that remains even today very much about enjoying the pleasure of life aside from the hectic pace set by many other Western countries, this romanticism has a habit of getting under the skin of many tourists.

-France offers very distinctive provinces, ranging from the hearty, rustic northern territories to the sun kissed beaches of the southern coast.
-With the French Alps also providing stunning mountain scenery towards the east, and the rolling hills of Provence and the Pyrenees in the west, there is simply a plethora of world class locations for investors looking to follow their specific hearts content.
+France offers very distinctive provinces, ranging from the hearty, rustic northern territories to the sun-kissed beaches of the southern coast.
+With the French Alps also providing stunning mountain scenery towards the east, and the rolling hills of Provence and the Pyrenees in the west, there is simply a plethora of world-class locations for investors looking to follow their specific heart’s content.

 Given the heritage of France as a prime destination for second homes, unsurprisingly the market is served by all the requisite legal services which can make a breeze of tackling the (today unfair) reputation of petty bureaucracy hindering the sale of property within the country.
-EU nationals will naturally find it more straightforward, however the legacy of American and other international citizens making France their home is as colorful and epic as one would expect from this unique nation.
+EU nationals will naturally find it more straightforward, however, the legacy of American and other international citizens making France their home is as colorful and epic as one would expect from this unique nation.